Winipedia/pyrig/README.md

 Automatically created configuration file that manages the `resources/__init__.py` file.
 This ensures the resources package is properly initialized and can be imported by your application.

+#### `pkg/dev/configs/testing/fixtures/`

+Automatically created configuration files that manage the fixture system structure.
+These config files ensure that fixture modules are properly created with appropriate documentation:

+- **`fixture.py`**: Manages the main `pkg/dev/tests/fixtures/fixture.py` file
+- **`scopes/session.py`**: Manages session-level fixture configuration
+- **`scopes/package.py`**: Manages package-level fixture configuration
+- **`scopes/module.py`**: Manages module-level fixture configuration
+- **`scopes/class_.py`**: Manages class-level fixture configuration
+- **`scopes/function.py`**: Manages function-level fixture configuration

+These configuration files use `CopyModuleOnlyDocstringConfigFile` to create stub files with documentation from pyrig's internal fixture modules, providing a template for your custom fixtures.

 #### `tests/conftest.py`

 Automatically created and configured to run pytest plugins.
-It automatically discovers and loads:
+It uses pyrig's multi-package architecture to automatically discover and load fixtures from ALL packages that depend on pyrig:

+**How it works**:
+- Uses `get_same_modules_from_deps_depen_on_dep()` to find all `fixtures` modules across all packages depending on pyrig
+- Automatically discovers all Python files within these fixtures packages
+- Adds them to `pytest_plugins` for automatic loading

+**What this means**:
+- All fixtures from `pyrig.dev.tests.fixtures/` are automatically available
-- All fixtures from `tests/base/fixtures/` in your project
+- All fixtures from your project's `pkg/dev/tests/fixtures/` (if created) are automatically available
-- All fixtures from pyrig's testing module
+- All fixtures from any other package depending on pyrig are automatically available
-- Makes all fixtures available to all tests in the project
+- No manual imports needed - fixtures are globally available across all tests

-This allows you to define reusable fixtures in `tests/base/fixtures/fixture.py` that are automatically available across all your tests.
+This powerful mechanism allows you to define reusable fixtures in your project's fixture modules that are automatically plugged into the entire test suite.

-#### `tests/base/`

-Automatically created base test structure containing:
-- **`tests/base/fixtures/`** - Directory for reusable pytest fixtures
-  - `fixture.py` - Define custom fixtures here (e.g., `builder_factory`, `config_file_factory`)
-  - `scopes/` - Fixture scope configurations
-- **`tests/base/utils/`** - Directory for test utility functions
-  - `utils.py` - Helper functions for tests

-This base structure is copied from pyrig's internal testing framework and provides a foundation for organizing shared test utilities and fixtures.

 #### `tests/test_zero.py`